-Mariam is a National Institute of Education-trained teacher who currently serves as an AT Specialist at the Specialised Assistive Technology Centre, SPD Singapore.
-She is a part of the Specialised ATC’s interdisciplinary team, providing AT support and literacy learning intervention for clients with complex communication needs.
-Mariam’s key focus is developing educator/caregiver training and supports—both for mainstream and SpEd schools—to adopt practical approaches in implementing technologies in school and at home to enhance learning, and to advise on classroom assessment adaptations.
-She provides training and public awareness workshops on assistive and learning technologies and is actively seeking collaborative opportunities to help students with SEN achieve success.
+Mariam is a National Institute of Education-trained teacher, currently serving as an Assistive Technology (AT) Specialist at the Specialised Assistive Technology Centre (SATC), SPD.
+As part of SATC’s multidisciplinary team, Mariam provides AT support in literacy and numeracy intervention for clients with complex communication needs, conducts workshops on assistive and learning technologies, and supports schools in their efforts to integrate AT into classroom teaching.
+Mariam’s key focus is developing educator/caregiver training and supports—both for Mainstream and SpEd schools—to adopt practical approaches in implementing technologies in school and at home to enhance learning, and to advise on classroom assessment adaptations.
+She is actively seeking collaborative opportunities to help students with SEN achieve success.